jfudickar/QuickLogger/README.md

 - **AppName:** Uses default filename without extension, but can be customized.
 - **IncludedInfo:** Define which fields do you want to include as part of your log info (iiAppName, iiHost, iiUserName, iiEnvironment, iiPlatform, iiOSVersion, iiExceptionInfo, iiExceptionStackTrace, iiThreadId, iiProcessId)
 - **IncludedTags:** Define wich tags do you want to include as part of your log info (tags are global and need to added to logger).
+- **EventLevel:** Level of message based on IncCurrentEventLevel/DecCurrentEventLevel
+- **Duration:** Distance to the last send log message on the same event level

 ```delphi
 GlobalLogConsoleProvider.IncludedInfo := [iiAppName,iiHost,iiEnvironment,iiPlatform];